Social Media Marketing Strategies for Small Businesses

 2. Know your business audience

-Millennials, boomers, young families with kiddos – whoever they are, if they’re online, chances are they’re on social.
+Millennials, boomers, young families with kiddos – whoever they are, if they’re online, chances are they’re on social media.
 But where’s best for you?

 Start by talking to your loyal customers.
 From those conversations alone you could get a clearer sense for whether a new LinkedIn business page should be your next focus area or those customer questions on Facebook.